 If you were injured in a motor vehicle collision and, as a result, require medical or rehabilitative treatment from professionals or specialists, you may be eligible for no-fault accident benefits.
 In order to offset these medical costs, you may be required to complete and submit an OCF18 form.

-Your treatment providers will be paid in a fair and timely manner provided that the treatment plan being submitted is medically supported, necessary and reasonable.
+Your treatment providers should be compensated directly by your insurance company provided that the treatment plan being submitted is medically supported, necessary and reasonable.

 Tip 1 – Ensure you need an OCF-18